Serge Gnabry contract: Winger extends Bayern Munich deal to 2023 as ex-Arsenal man targets 'many titles' | Goal.com

 “He has taken a big step forward in his first season with us.

-“Serge is one of our young stars and an important part of FC Bayern.
+“Serge is one of our young guns and an important part of FC Bayern.
 We are confident that we will have a lot of fun with him.”